Life Review: Why Looking Back Strengthens the Present and the Future

 Family members and carers who are supporting someone with dementia or a serious illness, and who are navigating their own identity shifts in the process

-People approaching a significant milestone — a birthday, anniversary, or transition — who want to mark it with more than just a celebration
+People approaching a significant milestone, such as a birthday, anniversary, or transition, who want to mark it with more than just a celebration

-Life review is not only for people in distress.
-It is also for people who are fundamentally well but who sense there is something unexamined in their past that, if looked at honestly, might free them to live more fully.
+Life review is not only for people experiencing distress.
+It is also for people who are feeling well but who sense there is something unexamined in their past that, if looked at honestly, might free them to live more fully.

 What does life review look like in practice?

 Life review is not a single technique — it is a process that can take several different forms, depending on the person, their goals, and the therapeutic approach being used.
+At Upside Stories, it is delivered as structured psychological therapy by a clinical psychologist, drawing on several evidence-based modalities.
 What follows are the most common elements.

 Reminiscence and storytelling